-I am a firm believer that, with any university choice, you get an immediate sense during visit or experience days about whether you think the place is the right fit for you.
+I am a firm believer that with any university choice, you get an immediate sense when you visit about whether you think the place is the right fit for you.
 For me, I got that feeling straightaway when I first visited LUMS.
-I believed it was a place that was progressive, that staff and students were like-minded and that it was somewhere I would fit in and enjoy myself.
-Those instincts turned out to be completely true, and I did not ever regret choosing LUMS.
-It is recognised around the world as being a first-rate institution, and from its’ strong research to its dedicated Careers Team it is not difficult to see why.
-Also, knowing there was the opportunity and support available to undertake a year’s industrial work experience during my degree greatly influenced my choice.
-LUMS has supported me greatly during my time, and helped me to progress and gain key skills that I will ultimately take into my future life and career.
+I believed it was both progressive and progressing; staff and students were like-minded and ultimately I just knew it was somewhere I would fit.
+It is recognised around the world as being a first-rate institution, and from its’ strong research, to its dedicated Careers Team, it is not difficult to see why.
+Knowing there was the opportunity and support available to undertake a year’s industrial work experience during my degree greatly influenced my choice.
+I owe much of the skills I've gained and career path I’ve taken to LUMS.

 The BSc Management and Information Technology (MIT) course is unique in a number of ways.
-It consists of combined majors across two very differing schools within LUMS and Computing, but has successfully blended both areas.
-Moreover, the degree sits within a UK-wide body known as ‘The Tech Partnership’, which is the skills arm of the government’s Information Economy Council.
-The Tech Partnership is partnered with over sixty employers who sponsor and tailor business technology degrees across the UK to make students, and therefore graduates, “industry ready”.
-The degree structure builds intuitively on this, and it offered me the opportunity to shape modules based on what I was better at and liked more.
-This is something that is not always done at other institutions, so this definitely became a factor for me when choosing both the MIT degree and LUMS.
-Furthermore, many of the Tech Partnership business technology degrees are run out of Computing Schools, but I preferred the fact that Lancaster’s version sat within LUMS.
+It consists of combined majors across two very differing schools (LUMS and Computing), but has successfully blended both areas.
+The degree sits within a UK-wide body known as ‘The Tech Partnership’, which together with government and industry input is creating the skills for the digital economy.
+The Tech Partnership is partnered with over 1,000 employers who sponsor and tailor business technology degrees across the UK to make students, and therefore graduates, “industry ready”.
+Unlike many of the Tech Partnership business technology degrees, the MIT degree is delivered mainly by LUMS, rather than computing; this was the main factor for me when choosing both the MIT degree and LUMS.
 Useful modules I took included: Project Management, Negotiation, Decision & Support, Organisational Change, Marketing, Economics, Information Systems and IT Security & Risk.
-Whilst completing the degree was a great challenge, it was also enjoyable and rewarding to undertake a 15,000 word dissertation and to see the final product, once written and complete!
+Whilst completing the degree was a great challenge, it was also enjoyable and rewarding to undertake a 15,000 word dissertation and to see the final product once written / complete!

 University requires, in my opinion, a ‘work-hard play-hard’ approach.
 Learning is always an interesting experience, but it forms only part of the total university package.
 At Lancaster, we are privileged to operate under a collegiate system (similar to Oxbridge).
 This means that there are many more ways to be involved at the University.
-Each college has its own on-campus bar, as well as college and bar level sports, and as a result there is never a shortage of opportunities to partake in.
+Each college has its own on-campus bar, sports teams and wider opportunities in which to to partake.
 I chose to be part of a range of student societies, covering a spectrum from Marketing to Hiking.
-My involvement with societies grew as I did during my time at Lancaster, and during my final year I became an Executive member for three societies: Organisation, Work & Technology, MIT and Enactus.
-During my final year I also co-founded a football team which played in the LUSU league; that was a great way to socialise and meet new people from different years, and also allowed us to exercise whilst having a laugh.
-I was also fortunate to be appointed as a paid Student Ambassador for LUMS during my final year, which meant representing the faculty at many events, running tour guides, leading presentations, visiting schools etc. That was a great way to earn money and boost my CV; it also enabled me to make a difference within LUMS to the lives of current and prospective students, which I found to be very rewarding!
-Finally, the social life at Lancaster generally is fantastic, from the college bars (and everything that occurs on an inter-college level) to the annual Roses Tournament against our rival, York, and also the SU nightclub available in the city centre on Wednesdays, Fridays and Saturdays.
+My involvement with societies grew during my tenure at Lancaster; during my final year, I became an Executive member for three societies: Organisation, Work & Technology, MIT and Enactus, while also co-founding a football team in the LUSU league.
+I was also fortunate to be appointed as a paid Student Ambassador for LUMS, which meant representing the faculty at many events, running tour guides, leading presentations, visiting schools etc. That was a great way to earn money, boost my CV and build my personal brand within LUMS; it also enabled me to make a difference within LUMS to the lives of current and prospective students, which I found to be very rewarding!
+Finally, the social life at Lancaster generally is fantastic, from the annual Roses Tournament against our rivals, York University, to the SU nightclub available in the city centre on Wednesdays, Fridays and Saturdays.
 The opportunities to unwind and enjoy yourself are endless.
-The city is a friendly place, and there are lots of local bars, pubs and eateries that offer regular student discounts to Lancaster students!
+The city is a friendly place, and there are lots of local bars, pubs and eateries that offer regular student discounts to Lancaster students.

 The Careers Team in LUMS are the only dedicated departmental service within the University.
 I took advantage of their offerings during my first and second years, which allowed me to gain important exposure to graduate employers in a variety of ways.
 These included mock assessment centres, practise interviews and general networking, to raise awareness of who I was as much as my knowledge of the organisations.
-The team within Careers work extremely hard to help you get the most out of your CV and make you aware of the overabundance of events and other opportunities available each week.
+The team within Careers work extremely hard to help you get the most out of your CV and make you aware of the abundance of events and opportunities available each week.
 I believe they were instrumental in helping me gain my Industrial Placement with BlackBerry.
-I had a one-to-one CV clinic with a staff member who helped me improve the way I sold myself, and therefore my employability, on paper.
+I had a one-to-one CV clinic with a staff member who helped coach me towards my personal brand and employability.
 Although the Careers team had no links to BlackBerry, and the placement was gained autonomously, I do not believe I would have secured it without their help and support along the way.